 - Himalayan pink salt to taste

 - 2/3 cup cilantro leaves

 Recipe adjustments: Since I added in yams/sweet potatoes, I used acorn squash vs butternut to balance the sweetness.
 In adding more veggies, I increased the quantity of spices slightly.
-I also replaced Malton sea salt with Himalayan salt.
-The other adjustment I made was soaking the green chili with the lime mixture, to mellow out the spiciness and infuse it into the topping.
+I also replaced Malton sea salt with Himalayan salt and lime with lemon.
+The other adjustment I made was soaking the green chili with the lemon mixture, to mellow out the spiciness and infuse it into the topping.
 It’s also one less ingredient to bring with you, if you are finishing this at someone’s house.

-Alternative dressing option: the last version I made of this dish, I skipped the lime topping and added a little extra lime juice, olive oil and the chilies to the tahini dressing.
-It makes it a little extra tangy, but still tasty !
+Alternative dressing option: the last version I made of this dish, I skipped the lemon topping and added a little extra lemon juice, olive oil and the chilies to the tahini dressing.
+It makes it a little extra tangy, but still tasty!